Steve Borthwick to be named England head coach as RFU reaches agreement with Leicester

 Steve Borthwick is set to be named England's new head coach after the RFU and Leicester reached an agreement over compensation.

-The RFU are due to hold a press conference on Monday to announce Borthwick's appointment.
+The RFU is due to hold a press conference on Monday to announce Borthwick's appointment.

 The Tigers' director of rugby will replace Eddie Jones in the role after the Australian's seven-year reign was brought to an end earlier this month.

-Borthwick worked under Jones as England's forwards coach before leaving for Leicester in 2020 and going on to win the Premiership title last season.
+Borthwick worked under Jones as England's forwards coach before leaving for Leicester in 2020, reviving their fortunes after an 11th-placed Premiership finish and going on to win the title last season.

-The former international lock was targeted by the RFU following the decision to sack Jones in the wake of five wins in 12 games - England's worst run of results since 2008.
+His task now is to achieve similar success with an England side no longer among the favourites for next year's World Cup in the wake of five wins in 12 games - their worst run since 2008, and one which cost Jones his job.

+Borthwick, a former international lock who won 57 England caps, was quickly targeted by the RFU but continued to lead Leicester while a compensation package was being negotiated.

 Borthwick 'a ridiculously good coach'